AbramisBrama/ssstories/README.md

 # ssstories
-A small project to post cool stories to VK
+A small project to post cool stories to VK community like https://vk.com/ssstories